Capital One Savor Cash Rewards Credit Card review

 Another drawback of the Capital One Savor card is that it doesn’t have an interest-free period on purchases or balance transfers.
 To save on interest, consider pairing it with the Citi® Diamond Preferred® Card, which has a 0 percent intro APR on purchases and balance transfers that lasts for 18 months (then a 13.74 percent to 23.74 percent variable APR applies).

 Bankrate’s Take: Is the Capital One Savor Cash Rewards Credit Card worth it?

-If you dine out or go to the movies frequently, the Capital One Savor card may be worth it for you.
-It offers a high rewards rate of 4 percent on entertainment and dining.
+If you dine out or watch movies in theaters or at home frequently, the Capital One Savor card may be worth it for you.
+It offers a high rewards rate of 4 percent on entertainment, dining and select popular streaming services.
 To make up for the $95 annual fee, you’ll only need to spend $2,400 per year.

 But if you don’t eat out often, you’ll have a harder time recouping the annual fee.
-The new 3 percent cash back rate at grocery stores definitely helps, but it may be better to consider other credit cards that have high rewards rates in the categories that matter to you.
+The new 3 percent cash back rate at grocery stores definitely helps, but it may be better to consider other cash back credit cards with no annual fee or categories that better suit your spending.